-- 5) Use the UP and DOWN arrow keys on the left button wheel to scroll through the new Grid or Seq List Items until INCR.
-DIR or DIRECTION is highlighted. - 6) Use the LEFT & RIGHT arrow keys on the left button wheel to toggle the Increment direction NONE, NORTH, EAST, SOUTH, or WEST for a grid, or INC, DEC for a sequential log. - 7) When the correct Increment direction is displayed, continue on to the next section "Graphics".
+- 5) Use the and arrow keys to scroll through the new Grid or SeqList Items until INCR.
+DIR or DIRECTION is highlighted. - 6) Use the & arrow keys to toggle the Increment direction NONE, NORTH, EAST, SOUTH, or WEST for a grid, or INC, DEC for a sequential log. - 7) Continue on to the next section "Saving a Grid or Seq File".